Bookmap’s Stop-Iceberg Tracker with MBO Data

 Iceberg Orders Tracker Explained

 The S-I Tracker also identifies Native CME Iceberg Order transactions.
 No more guesswork is required since CME MBO data assigns iceberg order transactions with unique OrderIDs.
 Note the Bookmap Global+ version already includes synthetic iceberg detection.
 Synthetic icerbergs differ from native CME iceberg orders (see the definition here).
 Synthetic Iceberg Detection is based on microstructural events and false positives can occur.
-The S-I Tracker displays Native CME Iceberg transactions with 100% certainty due to MBO data.
+The S-I Tracker displays Native CME Iceberg with precision based on the MBO data.

 Iceberg Orders still remain hidden when watching the order book in real time, However, once the exposed portions of the Native Iceberg transact, then the S-I Tracker can display them.
 This offers traders a distinct advantage by exposing larger player’s positions using iceberg orders..